-Actually, I am going to save your time and jump right to my conclusion: the only good reason to use React Native is to save money in a short term.
+Actually, I am going to save your time and jump right to my conclusion: the only good reason to use React Native is to save money in the short term.

 A year ago I talked about the pros and cons of cross-platform VS fully native mobile development in general.
 Since then React Native proved itself to be the best cross-platform iOS/Android solution available.

 "Hybrid" HTML5 solutions like Cordova or Ionic are not even worth bothering.
 They are extremely slow.
 Why spend time building something, that doesn't look good and work like a total crap comparing to native apps?